Get the installer working with the new build system

 The issue is that it is difficult to load resources in other jar files.

-#4 Updated by Chad Berkley over 10 years ago
+#4 Updated by Chad Berkley almost 11 years ago

 David created a bootstrapper that launches kepler and builds the classpath dynamically.
 The installer now makes full use of this bootstrapper.
 The scripts created with the 'ant startupScript' command also make use of the bootstrapper.
 When the installer is built, the startup scripts are also created and included in the installer.